Medieval Baton Weapons

 Medieval Knights Sword Training

 Baton served a great purpose to train armies to fight for King and noblemen in the Feudal system without them being injured during aggressive training fights; the use of the Batons made of wood or whalebone enabled them to have realistic fights that improved their fighting techniques and also their strength and stamina.
 Training using these wooden batons usually took place on a daily basis.

 Techniques could be practiced using wooden batons that imitated real-life close contact fighting which would lead to the introduction of new moves and improved defenses and attack techniques for the foot soldiers of medieval armies.

 Points allocated in Baton training fights were as follows:

 - Three-point were given for a blow to the body face and shoulders

 - Immobilizing an opponent was worth three points

-- One point given for hitting opponents with the Quillon (cross-section other sword hilt)
+- One point is given for hitting opponents with the Quillon (cross-section another sword hilt)

 Baton Weapon Facts: